PlaidCloud/website/content/en/docs/concepts/workloads/pods/_index.md

 ## Working with Pods

-You'll rarely create individual Pods directly in Kubernetes—even singleton Pods.
+You'll rarely create individual Pods directly in PlaidCloud—even singleton Pods.
 This is because Pods are designed as relatively ephemeral, disposable entities.
 When a Pod gets created (directly by you, or indirectly by a
 {{< glossary_tooltip text="controller" term_id="controller" >}}), the new Pod is